Denton's own village internet communication system.

 - Members to circulate requests for assistance etc. (e.g. "lost" pets!) to other members.

-There are now over 180 members of DentonTalk covering more than half the households in the village who have internet access.
+First launched in 2010, there are now over 180 members of DentonTalk covering more than half the households in the village who have internet access.

 How It Works

 Anyone can apply to become a member of DentonTalk.
 They do not need to actually reside within the parish boundary, lots of other people living nearby and even further afield are involved in the community in different ways.

 All you need to do is send a suitable note, e.g. "Please enrol me on DentonTalk.", to the "List Administrator".
 This will be acknowledged and you will be added to the list.

 Then, once enrolled, to send a message to all the other members, simply address it to "firstname.lastname@example.org".
 However you have to be a member first.

 To respond to a message sent via the list just click on your normal "Reply" button.
 However, before doing so please think about where you want your reply to go.
 Is it intended for everyone or should it be restricted to just the person who created the previous message?
 If the latter please reply directly to that person - "off-list" - and avoid cluttering up everyone else's inboxes unnecessarily.

 Please note that if you are expecting people to respond to you individually it is helpful if you provide suitable contact info including a telephone number as well as your own email address.
 The easiest way of doing this is to use the "Signature" system provided in most email systems.